syl20bnr/spacemacs-elpa-mirror/stable-melpa/aurel-readme.txt

 list of installed AUR packages with `aurel-installed-packages'.

 Information about the packages is represented in a list-like buffer similar to a buffer containing emacs packages.
-To get more info about a package, press "RET" on a package line.
+Press "h" to see a hint (a summary of the available key bindings).
+To get more info about a package (or marked packages), press "RET".
 To download a package, press "d" (don't forget to set `aurel-download-directory' before).
 In a list buffer, you can mark several packages for downloading with "m"/"M" (and unmark with "u"/"U" and "DEL"); also